South Florida Real Estate Authority

 The Equity Advantage

-For established homeowners, the traditional affordability equation has changed entirely.
-Understanding your equity position changes everything about how you should approach your next move.
+For established homeowners, the affordability equation has changed entirely.
+Understanding your equity position changes everything about how you should approach your next move in today's market.

 03